mgrojo/ASFML/README.txt

 # Description #
 ###############

-ASFML-1.6 is a Ada95 binding to the SFML-1.6 library.
-It uses ada types and portable defined types which eliminates the inclusion of Ada interface libraries.
+ASFML is an Ada binding to the SFML-2.4 library.
+It uses Ada types and portable defined types which eliminates the inclusion of Ada interface libraries.

-The library has been tested with the following compilers: MinGW 4.6.2 and GNAT GPL 2012.
+The library has been tested with the following compilers: GNAT FSF 7.5.0 under ubuntu 18.04.
 It is writen in standard Ada95 without the use of any specific GNAT extensions.

+#########
+# State #
+#########

+ASFML is work in progress.
+It has just been ported from CSFML version 1.6 to CSFML version 2.4.
+The API is not stable, expect changes.
+It is currently compilable in Ada 95, but this might change in the future.

 ##################
 # How to build   #
 ##################

-Open a terminal and go to "include" in your ASFML-1.6 directory gnatmake *.adb gnatmake *.ads
+Open a terminal and run this command: gprbuild asfml.gpr

-NOTE: This step is not required but prevents the recompilation of the library every time you use it.

 ##################
 # How to use     #
 ##################

-To compile your program you need to use: gnatmake <filename>.adb -I<ASFML-1.6/include> -largs -L<ASFML-1.6/lib> -l<csfml-libs> -l<sfml-libs> -lstdc++
+To compile your program you need "with" the asfml.gpr projects.
+Then you can build using gprbuild.
+See examples in the tests directory

-Link also to Opengl and Glu if you are using those libraries
+Use asfml_opengl.gpr if you are using OpenGL.